Edge Delta Kubernetes Manifests

 Environment and Resources:

-The container environment is configured to include vital parameters such as ED_COORDINATOR_SERVER_ENABLED, ED_COORDINATOR_SERVER_PORT, and ED_API_ENDPOINT, ensuring the coordinator can efficiently manage operations and communications within Edge Delta.
+The container environment is configured to include vital parameters such as ED_COORDINATOR_SERVER_ENABLED, ED_COORDINATOR_SERVER_PORT, ED_COORDINATOR_USE_BACKEND, and ED_DATA_PATH, ensuring the coordinator can efficiently manage operations and communications within Edge Delta.
 Resource allocations emphasize CPU and memory constraints, adhering to operational best practices for performance and efficiency.

 Identity and Access Management (IAM):